aida-golshanara/woodmart-ecommerce/Source Codes/readme.md

-to run this project on your machine first download this source code folder. on source code folder open a cmd/terminal then type NPM I for the last step type npm start
+to run this project on your machine first download the source code folder. on this folder open a cmd/terminal then type NPM I for the last step type npm start